 - The hiring decision for part-time faculty involves an academic judgment and shall be determined at Management’s sole discretion.

 Duties and Responsibilities:

-- Master’s degree in counseling, rehabilitation counseling, or related field.
+- Masters in Art History or related field.

 - Successful candidates will have a demonstrated commitment to promoting diversity, inclusion, and multicultural competence in an educational and work environment and must be willing to contribute to the Colleges strategic plan of inclusion.

 - Faculty members are expected to have access to a personal computer with virus protection that can connect to the internet outside of the work location (i.e., office, classroom, college campus).
 Montgomery College (MC) provides an MC e-mail account and access to the learning platform, password-protected faculty sections of the website, college listservs, and other faculty communications tools.

 - Must be eligible to work in the United States without a sponsor.